 Change is not for its own sake, it’s the means to the end, not the end.

 Organizations large or small are on the journey to digital transformation, the paradox is that you need to keep the light on to maintain the stability, but also be adaptive to the changes caused by digital disruption with increasing speed.
 Hence, many businesses just have to run the bi-modal mode: the industrial speed to do what they always do, and the digital speed by leveraging innovation to experiment the new way to do things.
-But philosophically and methodologically, what’s the right balance between being quick to adopt new methods and risking them failing, and sticking with tried and tested ones and risking them becoming obsolete?
+But philosophically and methodologically, what’s the right balance between being quick to adopt new methods and risking them for failing, and sticking with tried and tested ones and risking them becoming obsolete?
 Or more broadly speaking, how to strike the right balance between agility and stability?

-"Test and Learn."
-Quickly adopt new methods till the time you have achieved a tried and tested method that meets the objective of what you are trying to achieve.
+"Test and Learn": Quickly adopt new methods till the time you have achieved a tried and tested method that meets the objective of what you are trying to achieve.
 And stop when new methods don't take you significantly closer to your objectives.
 It is ingrained in the business.
 So when you want to roll out economic transparency, which they eventually brand with committed engaged owners, you can try several pilot operations, testing the concept.
 You then refine the process from what you learn and move ahead.
 This mitigates the risk but also gets started right away, learning by doing.

 Change is not for its own sake, it’s the means to the end, not the end.
 Some things should stay.
 The old cliché of not throwing the baby out with the bathwater springs to mind.
 Some things should change.
 Rational people within the particular business should be aware of that, and always, always frame and ask the right question before embarking.
 Sometimes change becomes an end in itself, and the question, "Do we need this change?" is seldom asked.
 Largely through fear.
 Who dares question the inviolable mantra that change must happen?
 Incidentally, why do Change Managers always wear a synthetic, exaggerated, fixed smile?
 Is it part of the training process?
 Maybe that should change as well.
 The point is to keep in mind about the reasons behind the changes.
 "Do we need this change?" but also realize that necessary change is inevitable no matter how you feel.
 Often the balance lies between the control you desire to have and the willingness to take the leap of faith that might lead to even greater things.

 For many businesses, especially legacy organizations, it is necessary to keep stable processes to run the business as always.
 However, to move up business maturity from efficiency, to effectiveness, and to agility, their focus should shift from process to execution via eliminating bureaucracy.
-So you even need more creativity - the innovative mode to provide agile and flexible products and service, and build up competitive uniqueness for business to compete in the long term.
+So you even need more creativity - the innovative mode to provide agile and flexible products and service and build up competitive uniqueness for business to compete in the long term.

 Digitalization is like a flywheel, and Digital Masters are the one riding above it.
 Surf more Information about Digital Master: